Eve-of-Darkness/db-public/README.md

 ## Installing
 To use this database download and run concat.exe in Windows or concat in Linux.
 This will combine the json files into a single script that you can run against an already made database.
+Windows users: Find concat.exe in src\scripts\bin\windows - Run as Administrator.
+A blank DOS window should appear for a period of time.
+When it closes, the database file is created as 'public-db.sql'.
+If the file is not created, goto src\scripts\config - rename 'config.example.yml' to 'config.yml'.
+Run the concat.exe again to create the DB file.

 ## Update Existing database
 To update an existing database without loosing any characters, accounts or server settings run the concat.exe for your respective platform with the '--update-only' flag.